Lyle Lovett: Personal life

 Lovett married actress Julia Roberts after meeting her on the set of The Player.
 Following a three-week romance, they eloped and married in June 1993 in Marion, Indiana.
 In March 1995, they divorced after less than two years of marriage.
-People magazine reported that the breakup was caused by career demands.
-They subsequently remained friends.
+Career demands were cited as the reason for the breakup, and they remained friends.

-Lovett became engaged to American film and music producer April Kimble in 2003; they married in 2017.
-The couple's twin son and daughter were born June 12, 2017, a date Lovett chose for the title in his 2022 album 12th of June.
-On this album, the song “Her Loving Man” is an ode to his wife.
+Lovett became engaged to film and music producer April Kimble in 2003; they married in 2017.
+The couple's twin son and daughter were born June 12, 2017.
+Lovett chose the date for the title of his 2022 album 12th of June.
+On the album, the song “Her Loving Man” is an ode to his wife.
 The family's home is an East Texas farm, homesteaded by Lovett's great-great-grandfather in the early 1850s.

 On March 28, 2002, Lovett was trapped by a bull against a fence on his uncle's farm in Klein, Texas, before being pulled to safety.
 He fully recovered after six months from a badly broken leg, and he began touring again in summer 2003.

 Lovett was given an honorary Doctor of Humane Letters by the University of Houston on May 15, 2010, at its general commencement ceremony.
 His mother was in the audience as her son was presented with an honorary doctorate from the same university from which she had received her bachelor's degree in 1960.
 His father was also a graduate of the Gerald D. Hines College of Architecture of the University of Houston.
-In 2015, Lyle received the Distinguished Alumnus Award from Texas A&M University.
+In 2015, Lovett received the Distinguished Alumnus Award from Texas A&M University.

 Lyle Lovett is a horse enthusiast and co-owns and competes in reining competitions with his world class Quarter Horse named Smart And Shiney.
 In 2012, Lovett was inducted into the Texas Cowboy Hall of Fame.
 In 2018, he was awarded the National Reining Horse Association Lifetime Achievement Award in the National Reining Horse Association Hall of Fame.